nikitinvv/gwp2d/README.md

 gwp_rect.py - construct many gwp in one image for given angles and box levels by using the adjoint operator in case of rectangular grid

 synthetic_rect.py - example of synthetic data decomposition in case of rectangular grid

+real_rect.py - example of real data decomposition in case of rectangular grid